 “The proposals would have been more effective, with fewer negative consequences, if the agencies had first conducted an empirical study of the impact of the proposals on all segments of the U.S. banking sector,” according to the 181-page letter from the American Bankers Association, Financial Services Roundtable and the Securities Industry & Financial Markets Association.
 The groups also suggested the proposal for risk- weighting assets “should be simplified and easier to follow and implement” and that banks need at least a year to implement final rules.

 Several of the top 20 U.S. banks by assets, including Capital One Financial Corp.
-(COF), SunTrust Banks Inc. (STI) and Regions Financial Corp.
-(RF), filed a joint letter that also asked for an impact study and that banks be given at least six months to meet the capital rules, as well as another two years after that to implement the standardized approach to risk-weighted assets.
+(COF:US), SunTrust Banks Inc. (STI:US) and Regions Financial Corp.
+(RF:US), filed a joint letter that also asked for an impact study and that banks be given at least six months to meet the capital rules, as well as another two years after that to implement the standardized approach to risk-weighted assets.